 Older adults and those who have chronic health conditions like diabetes, heart disease or lung disease are at greatest risk for severe infection.

 Yes.
 Children appear to experience a milder form of infection, but they can still infect others.

 COVID-19 is diagnosed in laboratories using special test kits approved by public health officials.
 For patients, the test involves a swab of the mouth and nose.

-If testing occurs, there will be no charge if the test kit and processing are provided by the Centers for Disease Control and Prevention.
-If a specimen is collected by ProHealth Care providers and tested using a commercial laboratory, the charge is $180.00.
-COVID-19 antibody testing is also available for $60.
-The actual cost to patients will vary by insurance plan and coverage.
+If testing occurs, there is no charge if the test kit and processing are provided by the Centers for Disease Control and Prevention.
+If a specimen is collected by ProHealth Care providers and tested using a commercial laboratory, you can pay directly or have us bill your insurance.

 What treatments are available for those who become ill with COVID-19?

 There are no antiviral medications approved for treatment at this time.
 Most people experience only mild illness and are able to take care of themselves while remaining at home.
 Patients should get plenty of rest, drink fluids and take non-prescription pain or fever medication.
 Medical care is recommended for patients with progressive fever, dehydration or increasing cough or shortness of breath.
 In severe cases, hospitalization may be required.